Best Cryptocurrency Wallets for 2021

 Ledger Nano S ($99.99)

 The Ledger Nano S is one of the best crypto hardware wallets on the market right now.
 More than one million wallets have been sold, and customers consistently give it glowing reviews.
+You can also get a newer release Ledger Nano X.

 The physical wallet is about the size of a thumb drive and connects to your computer via USB cable.
 Even if you’re a crypto novice, you shouldn’t have much trouble setting up and using the Ledger Nano S. The company behind it provides ample resources to help you feel at ease as you transfer your crypto to and from the wallet.